zmaril/OgreDocs/README.md

 ### So what does Ogre actually do?

 At a high level, Ogre let's you easily ask complex questions about certain types of graphs and get back answers.
-That's really all it does.
+That's it.

 At a low level, Ogre is a library that takes in Blueprint Vertices and Edges and let's you build up GremlinPipeline objects that ask